1. Reevaluating the Trial Court’S Sentence

 2. Role of Victim Settlements and Restorative Actions

-Completion of Voluntary Settlements With All Victims
+Completion of Voluntary Settlements with All Victims

 The legal team documented that the client personally apologized through formal channels, provided compensation, and engaged in mediated conversations when appropriate.